 Everett and Ethel Morss continued to live at 303 Marlborough during the 1908-1909 winter season.
 In November of 1909, they purchased 115 Commonwealth.
 They lived at the Hotel Victoria at 273 Dartmouth while their new home was being remodeled and moved there by the 1910-1911 season.

-In the fall of 1909, 303 Marlborough was purchased from Everett Morss by banker Henry Prentice Binney, Jr., and his wife Alberta (Sturtevant) Binney.
-The transaction was reported in the Boston Globe on September 15, 1909.
+On September 11, 1909, 303 Marlborough was purchased from Everett Morss by Alberta (Sturtevant) Binney, the wife of banker Henry Prentice Binney.
 They previously had lived at 30 Chestnut.
 They also maintained a home in Wareham.
-Alberta S. Binney is shown as the owner on the 1912, 1917, 1928, and 1938 Bromley maps.

 Alberta Binney’s step-brother, Francis B. Todd, lived with them from about 1920 (and probably from the time he graduated from Harvard in 1918) until about 1926.
 He was a wool merchant.